Researching travel before the Internet!

 Back yet further to the late 80s you’d have 3 options if you wanted to find out about a travel destination:

 1. Stumble across a tatty guide book in your local library (if you were lucky).
 If not then a generic Royal Britannia encyclopedia might at least give you some high level geographic details like its square mileage and currency.
-Failing that you could always find a dog-eared atlas or world map so you’d at least know that Peru was in South America.
+Failing that you could always find a dog-eared atlas or world map.
+You’d at least know that Peru was in South America.

 2. Pop into a high street travel agents and hope they’d have something on Peru, other than the rows and rows of shiny travel brochures offering Spanish beach holidays and the odd cruise ship holiday.